DEFRA/ffc-demo-user-service/README.md

 ### Accessing the pod

-The ffc-demo-user-service is not exposed via an endpoint within Kubernetes.
+By default, the service is not exposed via an endpoint within Kubernetes.

 The deployment may be accessed by forwarding a port from a pod.
 First find the name of the pod by querying the namespace, i.e.